microsoft/vscode-tools-for-ai/README.md

 ### To install Python on Windows
 - We suggest to install the Python launcher for yourself only, and add Python to the %PATH% environment variable.
-- Please ensure to install pip which is the package management system used to install and manage software packages written in Python.
+- Please ensure to install pip, which is the package management system to install and manage software packages written in Python.

-Deep Learning frameworks rely on pip for their own installation.
+Deep learning frameworks rely on pip for their own installation.

 ![install Python on Windows](/media/install_python_win.png)